 - Meta Robots: This is an important option.
 You can either choose index or noindex as a setting.
 When you set it to noindex, Search Engines will NOT index this page and will NOT display it in search results.
 I recommend that you set posts and pages to index, and set media to noindex.
 WordPress, by default, creates a separate page for all the media (images, videos, etc) you upload to your site.
 If you set media to index, Google will index all your media pages.
 So, unless you know what you are doing, set media to noindex.

 - Date in Snippet Preview: If your posts display the date they were published, in some cases, Google might display the date of publication below the Title in the search results.
 Yoast SEO offers a simulation (called Meta Box) of what the snippet for your posts and pages will look like in search results.
 This option displays the date of publication below the title in the simulation.
 This option doesn’t really make a big difference.
 I recommend you to set it to hide.

 - Yoast SEO Meta Box: This is one of the most useful features of Yoast SEO.
 The plugin displays a box called the Yoast SEO Meta Box below post and page editor.
 This Meta Box displays a simulation of your post’s search engine snippet and offers dozens of options to improve your content and on-page SEO.
 I recommend you to set it to Show for all post types if you want to enjoy all the benefits of Yoast SEO.

 Recommended Settings for Taxonomies

-Now, the third tab of the Titles & Meta settings, Taxonomies, allows you to configure the default title and meta settings for Categories, Tags and Post Format:
+Now, the fourth tab of the Search Appearance settings, Taxonomies, allows you to configure the default title and meta settings for Categories, Tags and Post Format:

 I recommend that you set Meta Robots option to noindex for Categories and Tags.
 Because these archives can cause duplicate content on your website.